Alex practises in extradition, immigration, INTERPOL and international matters.

 – Successfully raised a new point of construction of s 20 of the Extradition Act 2003 in light of Article 4a(1)(c) of the EAW Framework Decision and the EU law principle of conforming interpretation to uphold otherwise flawed decision.

-- Successfully prosecuted first-instance case in a complex financial crime case involving 2,981 unlawful banking and fraud offences (currently instructed on pending appeal)
+Successfully prosecuted case in a complex financial crime case involving 2,981 unlawful banking and fraud offences (appeal dismissed at permission stage).

 - Successful submissions for the disclosure and cancellation of a green and/or red notice in relation to money-laundering proceedings against an Italian national